andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 #### Redefining Function Mapped to an Existing Function Tag

-This example illustrates how to modify a function mapped to the function tag.
-The existing key mapping will be automatically use the new behavior.
+This example illustrates how to modify a function mapped to a function tag.
+The existing key mapping will automatically use the new behavior.
 The modified mapping can also be reverted back to its original behavior.

 For example, the application might offer an alternative way to navigate over words using the keyboard: